Connectivity structure and dynamics of nonlinear recurrent neural networks: Discussion

-\textbf{Transient dynamics and excitation--inhibition.} Our analysis has focused on stationary states with translation-invariant temporal correlations.
+Our analysis has focused on stationary states with translation-invariant temporal correlations.
 Many neural computations, however, rely on transient dynamics that break stationarity and depend on absolute time.
-Extending the DMFT accordingly is numerically tractable for two-point functions but would become unwieldily for four-point functions, $\Psi^a_\spt(t_1,t_2,t_3,t_4)$.
+Extending the DMFT accordingly is numerically tractable for two-point functions but would become unwieldy for four-point functions, $\Psi^a_\spt(t_1,t_2,t_3,t_4)$.
 Representing and manipulating such a large object may require approximations or low-rank decomposition.

-One notable transient phenomenon is transient amplification, linked to non-normal coupling matrices that naturally arise from excitatory--inhibitory segregation (Dale’s law) \cite{murphy2009balanced, hennequin2014optimal}.
-Although the random-mode model does not enforce Dale’s law, the resulting matrices are nevertheless non-normal and may exhibit transient amplification; such effects may be amplified through structured off-diagonal overlaps between left and right modes.
+One notable transient phenomenon is transient amplification, linked to non-normal coupling matrices that naturally arise from excitatory-inhibitory segregation (Dale’s law) \cite{murphy2009balanced, hennequin2014optimal}.
+Although the random-mode model does not enforce Dale’s law, the resulting matrices are nevertheless non-normal and may exhibit transient amplification; such effects may be amplified through structured off diagonal overlaps between left and right modes.
 Non-normality also decouples the highest-variance dimensions from the slowest modes.
-Relatedly, extending the random-mode model to respect Dale’s law and incorporate a non-saturating $\phi(x)$—achieving stability via excitation–inhibition balance rather than saturation \cite{rajan2006eigenvalue, kadmon2015transition}—could enable more direct comparisons to both connectivity and activity data.
+Relatedly, extending the random-mode model to respect Dale’s law and incorporating a nonsaturating $\phi(x)$---achieving stability via excitation-inhibition balance rather than saturation \cite{rajan2006eigenvalue, kadmon2015transition}---could enable more direct comparisons to both connectivity and activity data.